nokia/danm/README.md

 ### Usage of DANM's Webhook component
 #### Responsibilities
 The Webhook component introduced in DANM V4 is responsible for three things:
- - it initializes API attributes necessary to perform network management, but not made for human consumption (i.e. allocation tracking bitmasks) at the time of object creation
+ - it initializes essential, but not human configurable API attributes (i.e. allocation tracking bitmasks) at the time of object creation
- - it matches, and connects TenantNetworks to administrator configured allowed physical profiles
+ - it matches, and connects TenantNetworks to administrator configured physical profiles allowed for tenant users
- - it validates the syntactic and semantic integrity of all API object before any CREATE, or PUT REST operation are allowed to be persisted in the K8s API server's data store
+ - it validates the syntactic and semantic integrity of all API objects before any CREATE, or PUT REST operation are allowed to be persisted in the K8s API server's data store
 #### Connecting TenantNetworks to TenantConfigs
 ##### TenantConfig API
 TenantNetworks cannot freely define the following attributes: